JosipHuzovic/Cybersecurity-Portfolio/Homelab Project/Homelab-Blueprint.md

 ---
 ## Phase 4 – Installing Splunk (SIEM Integration)

+*Note: This is the only phase in the homelab that requires temporary internet access.
+Splunk is downloaded directly from the official site and installed on the Kali VM.
+After installation, return the VM is to host-only mode to preserve network isolation.*

 **Objective:** Install and configure Splunk on Kali Linux to serve as a SIEM platform for future log collection and monitoring.

 **Overview:** Splunk will be used to ingest and analyze logs from the lab environment, enabling simulated alerting and incident response workflows.
 This phase sets the foundation for blue team operations.